 If don’t regularly hire…

 You may want to delete your recruiting pipeline if you don’t hire regularly (if you hire less than once per year, job applicant information may quickly go out of date).
 Or, you may not want your new hire to see their applicant info in the CRM.
-Here’s how to remove applicant info from your CRM:
+Learn more about archiving pipelines from your CRM here.